valexandersaulys/airbnb_kaggle_contest/README.md

 # Introduction

+## TO-DO
+- Move all my mlp crap in ./prototype_alpha/ to its own folder (in general a good idea to start segregating)
+- Try using committee-voting style (use Pandas to pick the most counted value for a given row, put into its own object?)
+- Create totebag(!)

 ## General Direction
 I decided to try something different for this and implement a type of templating system.
 This way I can see changes as they occur and have perfect records of